xDataIQ/DBT-Template/README.md

 or open PRs against `main`.
 Check out
 [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657)
 on the best workflow for contributing to a package.

-## Database support

-This package has been tested on BigQuery, Snowflake and Redshift.

 ## Using This Project